orangejulius/blog/source/_posts/2015-02-01-https-on-nginx-from-zero-to-a-plus-part-1.markdown

 in the browser.
 Decline their offer, since we've already generated a private key, and we don't need that potential breach of security.

-The following command will generate a nice CSR for you
+The following command will generate a nice CSR for you:
 ```bash
 openssl req -new -sha256 -key /etc/nginx/ssl/nginx.key -out /etc/nginx/ssl/yourwebsite.com.csr
 ```